Web apps have become so complex that they're unsafe to use, researchers say

 This creates tremendous inconvenience.
 Who really logs out of Twitter when they're done using it?
 Who's going to log out of Google every day on each PC, Mac or smartphone they own, only to log in again the next day?
 And furthermore, you're vulnerable again as soon as you log in.

-You'll also want to install and use one of the best Windows 10 antivirus or best Mac antivirus programs to catch anything malicious that might end up on your system.
+You'll also want to install and use one of the best Windows 10 antivirus or best Mac antivirus programs to catch anything malicious that might end up on your system — although some of the potential attacks using web apps can evade antivirus scans, at least upon installation.

 Log in one place, get in everywhere

-OAuth was developed in 2007-2010 by Twitter, Google and other companies.
+OAuth was developed by Twitter, Google and other companies and the first version was finalized in 2010.
 The now widely used protocol lets you log into one site or service.
-Then that site or service passes an access token to many other sites saying that it trusts that you are you and that they should trust you as well.
+Then that site or service passes an access token to other sites saying that those sites can have access to the personal data that the first site or service, the one you logged into, has about you.

-You won't have to log into those sites — the access token they received from Site 1 is enough to let you in.

 In that way, you can sign into Twitter and then be logged into TweetDeck too, or log into Gmail and find yourself logged into Google Drive, Google Calendar and the rest of the Google ecosystem.